 - You must also examine how the CRM software helps you increase your revenue and profits.
 This could be higher sales productivity, efficiency, customer retention, etc. The reason why it is essential is that a lot of CRMs in the market are feature heavy and difficult to adopt.

-With an understanding of these aspects, the odds of you falling prey to the wrong CRM vendors are slim.
+With an understanding of these aspects, the odds of falling prey to the wrong CRM vendors are slim.

 🚩 Difficulty in Usage